encryptio/slime/PRODUCTION.md

 All chunk data is held in memory while it is being reconstructed.
 Limit the number of parallel http requests handled with the parallel-requests config option.
-A conservative estimate of RAM usage would be 4x the size of the file being requested in RAM.

 Getting data from the proxy servers is relatively expensive, but getting metadata (file listings, HEAD requests, and matching If-None-Match GETs) is very cheap.

-Enable the largest cache you can fit in memory using the cache-size setting to reduce the cost of repeated reads to the same values.
+Enable the largest cache you can fit in memory to reduce the cost of repeated reads to the same values.
 Note that the cache is highly consistent; it will never return stale data.

-When choosing a value, keep the temporary memory you need for in-flight requests in mind; see above.
+The memory usage of the proxy server will be roughly equal to the amount of in-flight data in requests times three, plus the cache size, plus some memory for various structures, all times (100 + gcpercent)/100. gc-percent defaults to 20 (unlike the Go runtime default.)

 Removing Drives in a Running Cluster
 ====================================